abinit/abinit/doc/tutorial/gwr1.md

 {% dialog tests/tutorial/Input/gwr_include.abi %}

-If you open the file, you will notice that we are using NC pseudos taken from the standard scalar-relativistic table of the PseudoDojo.
+If you open the include file, you will notice that we are using NC pseudos taken from the standard scalar-relativistic table of the PseudoDojo.
 For GW calculations, we strongly recommend using pseudos from the stringent table as they have closed-shells treated as valence that are important for a correct description of exchange effects [[cite:Setten2018]].